-As the Director of Student Excellence for DoDEA Americas, Dr. Minor will be responsible for educational oversight of the 52 schools, 2 districts, and 21,000+ students in the Americas domestic footprint.
+Dr. Judith A. Minor, Associate Director for Performance and Accountability and Director of Student Excellence for DoDEA Americas, is responsible for the educational oversight of 52 schools, 2 districts, and 21,000+ students.
 This includes the planning, formulation, and development of policies and programs in all areas of educational administration and support for DoDEA Americas.

 Dr. Minor hails from a military family where her spouse (retired) and 3 grown children all served proudly in the U.S. Air Force.
 In addition to her experiences as a military spouse and mother of military-connected children, Dr. Minor was a long-term substitute in DoDEA schools in Bitburg, Germany in the 1980s.